SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # RESTful transport for EPP or REPP

-REPP is designed to solve, in the spirit of [@!RFC3375], the drawbacks as mentioned in the next paragraph and yet maintain compatibility with existing object mapping definitions.
+RESTful transport for EPP (REPP) is designed to solve, in the spirit of [@!RFC3375], the drawbacks as mentioned in the next paragraph and yet maintain compatibility with existing object mapping definitions.

 The design intent is to provide a clear, clean and self-explanatory interface that can easily be integrated with existing software systems.
 On the basis of these principles a [REST] architectural style was chosen.
 A client interacts with a REPP server via HTTP requests.

 A server implementing REPP, MUST NOT keep any client state.